Stakeholder Engagement Mechanism

 Today, these groups make up a total of 21 Major Groups and other stakeholders (MGoS), the majority of which represent civil society and community-based organizations and demonstrate a high level of engagement in all major intergovernmental processes related of the 2030 Agenda.
 In 2018, UNDRR set up the "UNDRR Stakeholder Engagement Mechanism" (UNDRR-SEM) to leverage the convening and advocacy powers of the MGoS and other stakeholder groups for the integration of disaster risk reduction into the broader 2030 Agenda.

-The UNDRR-SEM creates an open and structured avenue for close engagement of stakeholders in the implementation of the Sendai Framework through key global, regional and national policy processes.
 As the main interlocutor between UNDRR and stakeholders, key functions of the UNDRR-SEM include to:

 - Build an inclusive and broad movement for the implementation of the Sendai Framework;